seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 ## #9: You can be a generalist or a specialist

-> You’re never going to be an expert in everything, or even most things.
+> You're never going to be an expert in everything, or even most things.
 >
-> Companies that want you to be a hero and “just make it work” are in for a world of hurt when stuff breaks.
+> Companies that want you to be a hero and "just make it work" are in for a world of hurt when stuff breaks.
 >
 > Find the expert when you need them.
 >